The history of Queens, NY

-Queens is the largest borough in the city, farthest east.
-The second most populated, but without a doubt he most diverse in architecture.
+Queens is the largest borough in the city and farthest east.
+The second most populated, but without a doubt the most diverse in architecture.
 While Queens has the typical high-rise apartments one expects to see in New York, it also has suburban neighborhoods.

 While each of the borough took time to form, it’s no surprise they all did in relatively unique ways.
 As far North as New York is, Queens wasn’t colonized until the 1630’s by Europeans.

 Part of the Flushing historical context includes writing a “rough draft” of a portion of the Bill of Rights having to do with freedom of religion.
 The Flushing colonists were true champions of the right to worship how you please.

 Over time Queens grew from small colony to the entire area of what is now called Nassau County.
 While New York City grew in seemingly every direction, the powers that be deemed that New York City be consolidated.

 Herein, the area known as queens truly came to be after acquiring the small islands in the sound on December 3, 1768.
 Small changes were made over time to the area that encompasses Queens, but mostly it was created here.